*Please make sure to read the UPDATE at the bottom of the article!*

-I can’t stress enough that this is simply not true.
+I can’t stress enough that this is simply untrue.

-Throughout the progress of my mother’s healing, my whole family had experienced first hand how effective an alternative treatment can be.
-Not only is it effective – it is affordable, safe, and free of side-effects.
+Throughout my mother’s healing, my whole family had experienced firsthand how effective an alternative treatment can be.
+Not only is it effective, but it is affordable, safe, and free of side effects.
 Needless to say, my family’s opinion on mainstream/allopathic medicine has shifted significantly.

 ****UPDATE July 5, 2014****